SomikaArya/SomikaArya/README.md

-# 👋 About Me:
+# 👋 About Me

-I'm Somika Arya — a passionate Data Analyst & Scientist who transforms raw data into decisions that matter. <br>With strong expertise in Python, SQL (MySQL), Power BI, and Advanced Excel, I specialize in building end-to-end data pipelines, interactive dashboards, and analytical frameworks that drive real business impact.
-I thrive at the intersection of data, strategy, and storytelling — turning complex datasets into clear, actionable insights.<br>
+I'm Somika Arya — a passionate Data Analyst or Business Analyst who transforms raw data into decisions that matter.

----
+With strong expertise in Python, SQL (MySQL), Power BI, and Advanced Excel, I specialize in building end-to-end data pipelines, interactive dashboards, and analytical frameworks that drive real business impact.
+I thrive at the intersection of data, strategy, and storytelling — turning complex datasets into clear, actionable insights.

 ## 🚀 What I Do